ronakupadhyaya/SQL/day2/join/README.md

     </p></details>

-1. Write a query to count the number of customers in each activity level:
+1. Write a query to count the number of customers in each activity level.

     <details><summary>
     Hint